 - Use your professor as your primary source of information

-Tutors are peer students who have been recommended by faculty in their subject area.
+Tutors are peer students who have been recommended by faculty in their subject area or have proven proficiency in a particular content area.
 Tutors make weekly available appointment hours that fit their schedules.
 Sometimes they have other options, please ask if your availability does not match up.
 Tutors are not always “straight A” students; they do have at least a 3.00 GPA and have excelled in the area they are tutoring.
 Since everyone has subjects that are more difficult or just require more effort, it is not unusual for our tutors to give help in one area and get help in another.
 They have learned how to use their resources to succeed.